Kapeli/Dash-User-Contributions/docsets/Phalcon/README.md

 	  the files.
 At least 5-15 minutes will be necessary.
 It depends on the connection speed.

 - Known Issues:
-    - The table of contents isn't working.
     - The guides aren't encoded/decoded properly.
+See also [#2](https://github.com/simioprg/dash-phalcon/issues/2)
     - A "¶" symbol appears on every class, method, constant or guide.
 It appears to be concatenated when the documentation is parsed.
+See also [#3](https://github.com/simioprg/dash-phalcon/issues/3)